igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 ## Purposes of the Project
 The main questions I wanted to get an answer to were:
 - What brands and models of used cars are the most popular in Ukraine in 2023?
-- How many cars are sold in the first year of use among the top 20 best-selling new cars?
+- How many cars are sold in the first year of use among the top 20 best-selling new cars in Ukraine in 2023?

 ## About data
 https://data.gov.ua/dataset